Wednesday, July 25, 2012

 Chocks Away.......

-Portimao fishing fleet heads home
+Portimao fishing fleet heads home plus a cloud of greedy gulls

 After a rocky ride from Lagos, we set WJ3’s hook (after remembering to switch the windlass on…whoops!) in Portimao in time to celebrate his Captainship’s birthday.
 Pleas to Immigration officials to have our stay in Portugal extended early fell on deaf ears.
 So, wagon ho, let’s gets this show on the road.
 Gibraltar here we come!

 We had a pleasant motor sail to Faro, dodging our first tunny net – a large and complex maze of heavy nets buoyed by masses of high-viz orange buoys.
 Not good form to have it wrapped in our new prop on day one!
-We then slid through boiling currents and upwellings at Cabo de Santa Maria to a nice little anchorage in the tidal lagoons inside Culatra Island.
+We then slid through the boiling currents and upwellings at Cabo de Santa Maria to a nice little anchorage in the tidal lagoons inside Culatra Island.
 Culatra is a barrier island protecting a vast swampy area; a haven for shellfish, fish and birds of all kinds.
 And giant mosquitoes too!
 The Cap’n, scented faintly of flyspray, was a nervous wreck the next morning….

 The weather was good; the current was right and distance now do-able in a (long) day.
 Let’s head for Cadiz.
 I think we even sailed for a bit.
 A string of deep water fish traps showed us the way and kept us on watch.
 Spain put on its finest off-shore fog about 10 miles out.
 We should have taken this as a sign of things to come but sailed on happily (ignorant) into an anchorage in Cadiz Bay near Puerto Sherry.
 An energetic Sunday crowd cleared not long after we anchored, leaving us to swim peacefully in warm bay waters.
 The Atlantic is still quite cold for this time of year.